janvishah/Documents/Documents/ruby.md

 ```

 ### What is required to execute Ruby code?
-  The file must have executioon permission
+    The file must have executioon permission.
-  And there must me loaded .profile file
+    There must me loaded .profile file

 ### How make ruby file executable?
     first write this line in the file.
 This line call ruby executable file from its path